 These are the people who bring Drama by George’s programs to life!

 George is the Artistic Director of Drama by George.
 He’s a theatre educator, director, and writer — but first and foremost, he’s a storyteller.
-George has performed for more than 20,000 students in the Louisville area and beyond.
+George has performed for more than 70,000 students in the Louisville area and beyond.
 He’s also taught drama workshops to students of all ages.
-George’s plays have been published by Playscripts, Inc., Lillenas Drama, and Contemporary Drama Service.
+George’s plays have been published by Playscripts, Inc., Foundry Publishing, and Christian Publishers.
 Read more about George here.